 Seventh lecture series

 The seventh Carlos F. Díaz-Alejandro Lecture took place at the Inter-American Development Bank in Washington, DC on May 12, 2009.
-Dr. Carmelo Mesa Lago, Distinguished Service Professor Emeritus of Economics and Latin American Studies at the University of Pittsburg and Recipient of the First International Labor Organization Prize on Decent Work presented “The Impact of the Global Economic Crisis on Social Security and Other Social Spending in Latin America”based on his research on Social Protection in the World.
+Dr. Carmelo Mesa Lago, Distinguished Service Professor Emeritus of Economics and Latin American Studies at the University of Pittsburg and Recipient of the First International Labor Organization Prize on Decent Work presented “The Impact of the Global Economic Crisis on Social Security and Other Social Spending in Latin America,” based on his research on Social Welfare in the World.

 The event was jointly sponsored by the Association for the Study of the Cuban Economy and the Inter-American Development Bank and was held on May 12, 2009, at the Enrique V. Iglesias Conference Center (Cr-2), Inter-American Development Bank, 1330 New York Ave NW, Washington, DC.